0

 COSWAP supports training opportunities for mitigation and prescribed fire, including (but not limited to):

-• Prescribed Fire Training Exchanges (TREX)
+• Prescribed Fire Training Exchange (TREX)

 • Field training for prescription development and treatment implementation